This article has links to products and services we love, which we may make commission from.

 How to Pack

-There are two ways to pack a case or bag best.
+There are two ways to pack a case or bag.

 I stuff shoes into the sides of the bag/case and pack walking boots in a bag to avoid things getting dirty.

-I then close the luggage and pull it by the top handle and shoogle it.
+I then close the luggage, pull it by the top handle, and shoogle it.

 7. Meet New Friends

-- Volunteer with the likes Workaway or HelpX
+- Volunteer with the likes of Workaway or HelpX.

-- Book into social accommodation like hostels.
-Private rooms are mostly available as well as dorms
+- Book into social accommodations like hostels.
+Private rooms and dorms are mostly available.

 8. Staying Safe On The Road

-Regardless if you are going solo or in a group staying safe is paramount.
+Whether you go solo or in a group, staying safe is paramount.

 Switch on a phone tracking device like Find My Phone.